Now faith is confidence in what we hope for and assurance about what we do not see. (Hebrews 11:1)

 Hope is not optimism.
 Living in hope does not mean having a good feeling about tomorrow.
 Neither is hope knowledge in an intellectual sense – you do not hope 2 and 2 equal 4.
 The certainty of elementary math is not the certainty of hope.

 Hope it’s not mental acrobatics or positive thinking.
-It is what happens inside you and God’s Spirit comes and carries you past death and into life.
+It is what happens inside you when God’s Spirit comes and carries you past death and into life.
 Hope means death can break your heart, but it can’t kill you anymore.
-I can’t win.
+It can’t win.
 The war to end all wars have been fought.
 It has been won, past tense, and now history has no choice; the end will be good, no matter what.

 In an essay on storytelling, J.R.R Tolkien makes the claim that all true stories must end in eucatastrophe, which is more than your run-of-the-mill happy ending – it is a clashing, surging chaos like a natural disaster, like a catastrophe, except that instead of terror and destruction, it brings about life.
 Stories can in the despair, but then they are only telling part of the real story; they are not going all the way to the end.
 Eucatastrophe is the truth, he says, because it has happened.
 In Christ’s living and His dying, there was a catastrophe –but in His rising from the grave, catastrophe was flipped on its head; nothing will ever be the same.
 And, as Paul said, “hope remains.”